apache/maven-site/content/markdown/pom.md

 #### Repository

-Whereas the `<project><repositories><repository>` elements specify in the POM the location and manner in which Maven may download remote artifacts for use by the current project, `<project><distributionManagement><repository>` specifies where (and how) this project will get to a remote repository when it is deployed (aka. published to remote).
+Whereas the `<project><repositories><repository>` elements specify the location and manner in which Maven may download remote artifacts for use by the current project, `<project><distributionManagement><repository>` specifies where (and how) the artifacts generated through this project will get uploaded to a remote repository when it is deployed (aka. published to remote).

 The repository elements will be used for snapshot distribution if the snapshotRepository is not defined. <!-- I don't know what this sentence means -->